QijieXue/docs/index.md

 Click-through the module work item to correct things like:
 1. Check the summary length is 20-25 words; up to 35 words is acceptable.
 2. Check the summary, learning objectieves to avoid using unnecessary numbered list.
+3. Update the `ms.date` to today, and sync the date to all its Unit work items.

 <a name="1"></a>